How does Rest Less make money

 If you’re hoping to try out some water sports this summer, why not head down to Bristol’s inland surf destination, The Wave?

-Welcoming absolute beginners to pros, The Wave offers all its visitors the opportunity to experience surfing in a more secure and accessible environment.
-Even better, The Wave uses 100% sustainable energy to power their wavepool.
+Welcoming absolute beginners to pros, The Wave offers all visitors the opportunity to experience surfing in a secure and accessible environment.
+Even better, The Wave uses 100% sustainable energy to power its wave pool.

-With various food options to choose from and beautiful surrounding nature, there’s plenty of opportunity to relax and spend quality time with loved ones while you’re here.
+With various food options and beautiful natural surroundings, there’s plenty of opportunity to relax and spend quality time with loved ones while you’re here.
 Camping is also available on site for those who wish to extend their stay.

-For a clearer idea of what to expect, why not check out our introduction to surfing?
+For a clearer idea of what to expect, why not check out our introduction to surfing or visit The Wave website?

 If you’re a British motor-racing history enthusiast, then a trip to Silverstone Interactive Museum is well worth it.
 Having provided the stage for many remarkable Formula 1 moments, there’s much to explore and uncover at Silverstone.